andreas-kupries/aktive/doc-internal/spec-language.md

 ##### Notes on non-image returns

-The C code fragment specified with `return` has access to the image through the `src` variable.
-If the last statement in the C code (i.e. the last line) does not contain a `return` then the generators adds a `return` in front of that line, under the assumption that the line contains the statement or expression computing the value to deliver.
+The C code fragment specified with `return` has access to the relevant `aktive_image` through the `src` variable.
+It further has access to the relevant `Tcl_Interp*` through the `interp` variable.

+If the last statement in the C code fragment (i.e. the last line) does not contain a `return` then the generator adds a `return` in front of that line, under the assumption that this line contains the statement or expression computing the value to deliver.

 In other words, instead of having to write `return int { return foo(); }`, with its visual duplication of the `return` it is possible to write `return int { foo(); }` and the needed `return`